 In the emerging Social Era the markets consumption has shifted from tangible things of value to intangible things that produce more value.
-The organization and creating of intangible value doesn’t fit with the thinking behind traditonal organizational charts.
+The organization and creating of intangible value doesn’t fit with the thinking behind traditional organizational charts.

 Organizing and Creating Value

 Organizations’ need to learn to shift from organizing power, people and process to the organization of ideas, knowledge and value creation.
-Value is created from human capital (ideas, knowledge and the exchange of information) that is aligned with strategic capital (purpose, vision and differential) which is leveraged by structural capital (IT, Systems, Processes, networks etc.) and collectively aimed at building relationship capital (customers, suppliers, markets and marketing).
+Value created from human capital (ideas, knowledge and the exchange of information) aligned with strategic capital (purpose, vision and differential) which is leveraged by structural capital (IT, Systems, Processes, networks etc.) and collectively aimed at building relationship capital (customers, suppliers, markets and marketing).

 Power has been restructured from traditional hierarchies to social networks inside and outside any type of organization.
 Power within a social network is within the nodes that transmit ideas, knowledge and information.
 Power within a social network isn’t about control from what or who you know rather it is about influence from the quality of what you share with the network.

-People, internally and externally, are no longer tools of production rather they are co-creators of never ending value creation.
+People, internally and externally, are no longer tools of production rather they are co-creators of never-ending value creation.
 This means that human capital is the foundation of all value creation, tangible and intangible.

-Human capital represents all those intangible things that can’t be managed with traditional organization charts rather they are self-managed by the inherent nature and influence of being part of a “social network”.
+Human capital represents all those intangible things that cannot be managed with traditional organization charts rather they are self-managed by the inherent nature and influence of being part of a “social network”.
 I am not talking about Facebook or LinkedIn but I am talking about the human network that rest within any organization.